olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 1. delete deployment (in tree, kubectl or console)

 -> "Push update existing" replaced by "Deleted on Cluster"

+TEST RESULT:
+-> "Edit" resource -> change name -> "Create" notification appears -> delete resource -> "Create" is still there -> change name back -> notification disappears, but resource with this name does not exist anymore.
+Change name again and notification appears.

 **Push notification appears**
 1. "Edit..." resource